ora-io/docs/docs/how-hyper-oracle-works.md

 ### Advantages as Network

-* A unstoppable autonomous protocol and network
+* An unstoppable autonomous protocol and network
 * Math as the consensus
 * Safeguarding the security of the base layer
 * A 1-of-N trust model